yusale9/student-showcase/student-work/2023/Natanya-DaCosta/api-final-project/post.md

 | mealCat	| "burgerMeal"          | string    |     Y     | The category defining the ordered meal.                   |

 #### JSON Object 2: **Burger**
 The various properties of the JSON object "burger" is listed below.
+Condiments are limited to 3.
+Toppings are limited to 4.
+Extra items can be selected for each at an additional charge.

 | Property Name | Default Value         | Data Type | Mandatory | Description                                               |
 |---------------|-----------------------|-----------|-----------|-----------------------------------------------------------|